The $K$-Theory of the Sphere with the Antipodal Involution: Abstract -theory and -homology groups

 \section{Abstract $K$-theory and $K$-homology groups}

 In this section, we will compute the algebraic structure of $KO_*(\fS^d)$ for all $d$.
-But first, we will review the fundamentals of united $K$-theory $K\crt(A)$ or $K\crr(A)$ for a real $C \sp *$-algebra, introduced in \cite{Boer2002} and \cite{bousfield90}.
-These two variations of united $K$-theory often used instead of just the real $K$-theory $KO_*(A)$ for a variety of reasons.
+But first, we will review the fundamentals of united $K$-theory $K\crt(A)$ and $K\crr(A)$ for a real $C \sp *$-algebra, introduced in \cite{Boer2002} and \cite{bousfield90}.
+These two variations of united $K$-theory are often used to augment the real $K$-theory $KO_*(A)$ for a variety of reasons.
 One reason is that united $K$-theory (in either version) is a more complete invariant: $KO_*(A)$ by itself does not classify real $C \sp *$-algebras up to $KK$-equivalence, but $K\crr(A)$ and $K\crt(A)$ do so (for real $C \sp *$-algebras in the real bootstrap category) by \cite{Boer2004}.
-Furthermore, even if one is only interested $KO_*(A)$ it is frequently easier to consider it as part of $K\crr(A)$ or $K\crt(A)$ for computational reasons.
-The additional structure of united $K$-theory, in the category of $\mathcal{CRT}$-modules, facilitates computation, as we will see in this section.
+In the category of real Kirchberg algebras in the bootstrap category, united $K$-theory even classifies real $C \sp *$-algebras up to isomorphism.
+Furthermore, when calculating, it is often very convenient to consider $KO_*(A)$ as part of $K\crr(A)$ or $K\crt(A)$, since the additional structure of united $K$-theory, in the category of $\mathcal{CRT}$-modules, can be used to obtain information of $KO_*(A)$.

 For a real $C\sp*$-algebra $A$, we define united $K$-theory (with two variations) by